LandmakTechnology/kubernetes-notes/kubernetes-important-concepts/05-03-Kubernetes-Liveness-and-Readiness-Probes/README.md

 # Access Application Health Status Page
 http://<WorkerNode-Public-IP>:31231/usermgmt/health-status
 ```
-- **Observation:** User Management Microservice pod witll not be in READY state to accept traffic until it completes the `initialDelaySeconds=60seconds`.
+- **Observation:** SpringApp User Management Microservice pod witll not be in READY state to accept traffic until it completes the `initialDelaySeconds=60seconds`.

 ## Step-05: Clean-Up
 - Delete all k8s objects created as part of this section